 GE was awarded the contract for the supply of wind turbines for Vietnam’s Bac Lieu wind farm.

-Descon was awarded a contract for the construction of the foundation for eight wind turbines (No. 55 to No. 62).
+Descon was awarded a contract for the construction of the foundation for eight wind turbines, specifically numbers 55 to 62.